-During this fourth lesson in the Connecting Social Issues and Health Inequities unit, students view Oklahoma's life expectancy map, identify environmental threats that contribute to these life expectancies, and discuss what these threats mean with regard to air quality and society.
-Students then compare the Oklahoma City community with that of Washington D.C. before continuing to work on their project proposals.
+During this fourth lesson in the Connecting Social Issues and Health Inequities unit, students will view Oklahoma's life expectancy map, identify environmental threats that contribute to these life expectancies, and discuss what these threats mean with regard to air quality and society.
+Students then compare the Oklahoma City community with that of Washington, D.C., before continuing to work on their project proposals.

 How do inequitable environmental factors affect human health?

-Students view life expectancy maps of OK county.
+Students view life expectancy maps of Oklahoma county.

-Students use Google Maps to identify environmental threats within OK county.
+Students use Google Maps to identify environmental threats within Oklahoma county.

 Students discuss what the threats mean in regards to air quality and society.